lakotainseattle/Think-and-Do-Tank/Software Engineering/Orca-Programming-Langauge/READ ME.md

 -

 ### Goals
 - Be modular.
-For example, garbage collector,  shader programming, object orientation, etc should be language modules.
+For example, #garbage_collector, #shader_programming, object orientation, etc should be language modules.
 - Be easily extensible.
 This can be achieved with a reserved word system that marks any word as reserved if certain lexical rule is applied (i.e. all capitals, quoted with `, etc).
 - Be multi-paradigm.
 It should support the imperative and functional paradigms, the structured and object-oriented paradigms, and other paradigms like text generation, state machine, grammar expression, etc.
-- name is to be simple to type and find, try searching reddit for C++, it only accepts C
+- name is to be simple to type and find, try searching reddit for #Cpp, it only accepts C

 ### Development Guidelines
 - Use any programming language